She/Her/HersLicensed Clinical Social Worker, LCSW Specialties • Insurance & Fees • Locations

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

-Adulting - A phase of transition from youth to adulthood; striving to fine tune those qualities often associated with adults, such as self-sufficiency, independence and responsibility
+Adulting - A phase of transition from youth to adulthood; working to strengthen those qualities often associated with adulthood, such as self-sufficiency, independence and responsibility

 Relationship issues - Understanding one’s wants and needs in relationships; exploring patterns of interaction, addressing concerns, and strengthening satisfaction in relationships and dating